MARY MEAUX — We are still searching for harmony decades after 9/11 - Port Arthur News

 Just days before this grim anniversary I was going through some old boxes of saved items and tossing the stuff I no longer had use for.
 That’s when I found the blue ruler given to members of the press at an event promoting peace.

 There wasn’t anything special about the ruler.
 It’s canary blue with white lettering and numbers and measures the standard 12 inches.
-On the ruler, which was “Made in USA,” was “Love-Peace-Forgiveness- A Day of Harmony” – September 11, 2001.”
+On the ruler, which was “Made in USA,” was “Love-Peace-Forgiveness – A Day of Harmony” – September 11, 2001.”

 Yes, you read that correctly.

 That morning after dropping the kids at school I began getting ready for work when I saw the news of the first plane hitting one of the towers.
-Seemed unusual but maybe it was a relatively new pilot and he or she accidently hit the building.
+Seemed unusual but maybe it was a relatively new pilot and he or she accidentally hit the building.
 Then I watched, off and on as I got ready for work, and saw the second plane hit and was shocked but did not have a grasp of what I was seeing.

 I was still new to my job with a year of experience under my belt and in my mid-30s.
 My main worry was to get to Lamar University-Beaumont for “A Day of Harmony.”
 The event, sponsored by the Ben Rogers/Lamar University/Beaumont ISD “I Have a Dream” Program, the Jefferson County Mental Health Association and the “inspire, Encourage & Achieve” program brought 8,000 middle school students from Port Arthur and Beaumont together to hear the story of two men who were unlikely allies.